Hasib-4174/C-projects/smart_market_tracker/README.md

 A console-based C application to track and manage market prices across districts and products.
 Features modular source files for better code organization.

-> 🚧 **Project Status:** In Progress
+> ✅ **Project Status:** Completed
-> This project is currently under active development.
-Features, structure, and documentation may change frequently.
+> This project has been successfully completed as part of our university coursework.
+All planned features have been implemented, and the source code is organized into modular files for maintainability.

 ---